Maine visits Johnson and Fordham - WTOP News

 New York; Sunday, 12 p.m.
 EST

-BOTTOM LINE: Fordham hosts Maine after Jackie Johnson III scored 21 points in Fordham’s 84-75 win against the Fairleigh Dickinson Knights.
+BOTTOM LINE: Fordham takes on Maine after Jackie Johnson III scored 21 points in Fordham’s 84-75 win against the Fairleigh Dickinson Knights.

 The Rams are 4-1 in home games.
-Fordham scores 74.0 points while outscoring opponents by 1.1 points per game.
+Fordham is eighth in the A-10 with 14.5 assists per game led by Will Richardson averaging 3.1.

-The Black Bears are 1-4 in road games.
-Maine is the best team in the America East giving up just 64.3 points per game while holding opponents to 40.5% shooting.
+The Black Bears are 1-4 on the road.
+Maine ranks sixth in the America East with 8.1 offensive rebounds per game led by Quion Burns averaging 2.0.

-Fordham averages 8.6 made 3-pointers per game, 2.3 more made shots than the 6.3 per game Maine allows.
-Maine has shot at a 46.2% rate from the field this season, 0.2 percentage points less than the 46.4% shooting opponents of Fordham have averaged.
+Fordham makes 42.8% of its shots from the field this season, which is 2.3 percentage points higher than Maine has allowed to its opponents (40.5%).
+Maine averages 73.7 points per game, 0.8 more than the 72.9 Fordham allows.

-TOP PERFORMERS: Johnson is shooting 35.6% from beyond the arc with 2.6 made 3-pointers per game for the Rams, while averaging 18.3 points.
+TOP PERFORMERS: Johnson is scoring 18.3 points per game and averaging 2.8 rebounds for the Rams.

-AJ Lopez averages 1.8 made 3-pointers per game for the Black Bears, scoring 13.1 points while shooting 41.9% from beyond the arc.
+Burns is averaging 13.6 points and 6.6 rebounds for the Black Bears.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.